gBon1to/gbon1to.github.io/_posts/2021-03-07-htb-notebook.md

 ---

 # Introduction
-[The Notebook](https://www.hackthebox.eu/home/machines/profile/320) is a Medium difficulty machine released on Hack The Box on 06/03/21.
+This is a write-up for the [The Notebook](https://www.hackthebox.eu/home/machines/profile/320) (Medium) machine, released on Hack The Box on 06/03/21.

 ---